-Your may experience no internet in Windows 10.
-Apart from no internet, failed to print on network printer, no to access shared folder and application may stops working as well.
+You may experience no internet in Windows 10.
+Apart from no internet, failed to print on network printer, no to access shared folder and application may stop working as well.
 This may be due to a network hardware failure, broken cable or misconfiguration in the network setting of your PC.

-To solve this problem, the first step would be a troubleshooting hardware and physical resources, these are cables, routers and modem.
-Then you’ll have to check the software side of the machine, it is the operating system, settings or configuration and installed applications such as anti virus or firewall.
+To solve this problem, the first step would be troubleshooting hardware and physical resources, these are cables, routers and modems.
+Then you’ll have to check the software side of the machine, it is the operating system, settings or configuration and installed applications such as anti-virus or firewall.

-In this post, I will show you the Windows 10 network troubleshooting guide to address connectivity problem of computer at home or office.
+In this post, I will show you the Windows 10 network troubleshooting guide to address connectivity problems of computers at home or office.

 By simply looking at the Network and Internet access status on your lower right portion of the screen, you may be able to determine the cause of network or internet loss.
 The LAN or Wi-Fi icon shows the current connection status, it may be connected, limited or disconnected.

 What if you see a connected status but still no internet connection?
-If you are having connection issue, this article may help you to find the quick solution.
+If you are having connection issues, this article may help you to find a quick solution.

 Here’s how to fix no internet in Windows 10